-I am a doctoral candidate in journalism and media at the University of Texas at Austin, planning to defend my dissertation in December 2022.
-My core interest lies in connecting the dots between journalism, communication, and other disciplines to understand why misinformation is believed and what we can do to address the misinformation problem.
-My research interests related to this include news literacy, media credibility and media trust, and social media.
+My research interests lie in connecting the dots between journalism, communication, information studies, and other disciplines to understand why misinformation is believed and what we can do to address the misinformation problem.
+This overarching interest has led me to research news literacy, media credibility and media trust, and social media.

-Before I began my academic career, I spent 15 years as a journalist and consultant, mostly recently writing about the media and science communication.
+Before I began my academic career, I spent 15 years as a journalist and consultant, most recently writing about the media and science communication.
 I was a frequent contributor to the Columbia Journalism Review and consulted regularly for the American Press Institute.
 Other outlets I’ve contributed to include Poynter.org, Newsweek, and Skeptical Inquirer.

 I also have extensive experience writing about renewable energy, the environment, urban development, public policy, economic development and business.
 I’ve written hundreds of articles published in newspapers, trade magazines, general interest magazines, online and on interactive TV services.
 Outlets I’ve written for, in the U.S. and U.K., include sustainable business websites Environmental Leader, Energy Manager Today and Environment Energy Pro, the political and social issues magazine New Internationalist, satirical magazine Private Eye, satellite television company UKTV, and trade magazines Architectural Record, Windpower Monthly, Windpower Offshore, Regeneration & Renewal, Real Business and Real Finance.

 I earned my B.A. in philosophy with honors from Wesleyan University and my M.A. in journalism from the University of Missouri, and have successfully defended my doctoral dissertation at UT Austin’s School of Journalism and Media.
 I trained in magazine journalism at PMA Training, which is accredited by the U.K.’s Periodicals Training Council.
 In my spare time, I run and sing in a School of Rock band.
 I live in Dallas with my husband Will and our grouchy orange cat, Ranji.